Aji Fantasy Peppers – A Super Productive Variety!

 The aji fantasy was developed over a 5+ year period in Finland by Jukka Fatalii.
 The variety was developed for high productivity, delicious flavor, and a low-medium heat level.

 Fatalii claims that the aji fantasy is a good example of “what baccatum chili can be.”
-I couldn’t agree more, since this is one of the most impressively productive pepper plants we have ever grown.
+I couldn’t agree more, since this is one of the most impressively productive pepper plants I have ever grown.

 Flavor and heat level